craigsdennis/ai-hacknights-cloudflare/talks/intro.md

 - [ ] AI: Artificial Intelligence
 - [ ] LLM: Large Language Model
 - [ ] GPT: Generative Pre-trained Transformer
-  - [ ] It may feel like it, but you aren't that far behind 11/30/22
 - [ ] GPU: Graphics Processing Unit
   - [ ] FLOPs: Floating Point Operations
   - [ ] Inference